Palos Verdes blue: Reintroduction

 The Palos Verdes Peninsula is split into the north and south slopes.
-On the north slope, reintroduction is suggested based on presence of deerweed (Lotus scoparius) and a native plant index number.
+On the north slope, reintroduction is suggested based on presence of deerweed (Acmispon glaber) and a native plant index number.
 The only habitat known so far on the north slope is the Defense Fuel Support Point location.
 The south slope has many more historic sites of Palos Verdes blue, which are all suggested for reintroduction, including any more sites containing locoweed (Astragalus).
 Particular sites of reintroduction and rehabilitation of the Palos Verdes blue include Defense Fuel Support Point in San Pedro and the Linden H. Chandler Preserve.

 In conjunction with other organizations, the Palos Verdes Peninsula Land Conservancy is installing and maintaining coastal sage scrub habitat on the slopes around the fuel tanks to benefit the blue butterfly.
 The Urban Wildlands Group, a nonprofit organization "dedicated to the conservation of species, habitats, and ecological processes in urban and urbanizing areas", conducts the captive breeding program.
 This program is a collaboration with Moorpark College and is directed by Moorpark College professor Dr. Jana Johnson.

 Since that time, the Defense Logistics Agency, which operates the facility, has funded habitat restoration and a breeding program for the blue butterfly.
 Honey, produced on the premises, is provided to the captive rearing program so the butterflies are able to feed on the same food source as its wild companions.
 Major Jason Pike, an entomologist for the Defense Logistics Agency who has been monitoring the project, commented, "The military takes its responsibilities for endangered species on its properties very seriously, and DLA is pleased to provide support for the blue butterfly project."